Can Adult Dogs eat Puppy Food?

 An easy way to start the process of switching begins with slowly mixing in a new type of food with your adult dog.
-Making the choice to slowly mix in a ratio of adult dog food with puppy food will help to make sure that your dog can lower its calories and slowly work at transitioning onto food that’s much more age-appropriate.
+Making a choice to gradually mix in a ratio of adult dog food with puppy food will help to make sure that your dog can lower its calories and slowly work at transitioning onto food that’s much more age-appropriate.

-Puppy food is typically produced using a set type of ingredients and this can quickly throw off the diet of an adult dog as well as cause a series of flareups in health problems such as obesity.
+Puppy food is typically produced using a set type of ingredients, and this can quickly throw off the diet of an adult dog and cause a series of flareups in health problems such as obesity.

 Can Puppy Food Cause diarrhea in older dogs?

-It’s not an absolute emergency if you’re dog gets a hold of puppy food, it can make their stomach upset for the first time but by taking a slow transition it’s possible to avoid adult dogs getting diarrhea as a result of eating this food.
+It’s not an absolute emergency; if your dog gets a hold of puppy food, it can make their stomach upset for the first time, but by taking a slow transition, it’s possible to avoid adult dogs getting diarrhea as a result of eating this food.

 The best analogy for puppy food versus adulthood is that puppy food can often be like junk food.
 Eating a lot of junk food for humans can often cause digestive problems, the same can be said for dogs.
-With the high levels of calories that can be found in puppy food, an adult dog is likely to enjoy the taste but eating too much of it can lead to diarrhea.
+With the high levels of calories that can be found in puppy food, an adult dog is likely to enjoy the taste, but eating too much of it can lead to digestive issues.

-Feeding your dog puppy food once or twice shouldn’t be a problem if it’s the only food that’s available.
+Feeding your dog puppy food once or twice shouldn’t be a problem if it’s the only available food.
 Feeding your dog puppy food as a regular meal source could be a problem over time.
-It’s likely that your pet might experience some type of stomach discomfort over a few days when they switch back to adult food too.
+Your pet might likely experience some type of stomach discomfort over a few days when they switch back to adult food too.

 When should you switch your dog to senior food?